survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 So far, the project has only a single entry named as `app`.
 The configuration tells webpack to traverse dependencies starting from the `app` entry directory and then to output the resulting bundle below the `build` directory using the entry name and `.js` extension.

 To improve the situation, you can define a `vendor` entry containing React by matching the dependency name.
 It's possible to generate this information automatically as discussed at the end of this chapter, but a static array is enough to illustrate the basic idea.
-Change the code like this:
+Change the code:

 **webpack.config.js**